20 November 2024

 -

-“It’s been so fun chatting—I hope you enjoy the rest of the event!”
+“It’s been fun chatting—I hope you enjoy the rest of the event!”

-This keeps the energy upbeat and leaves the door open for future interactions.
+This leaves the door open for future interaction without forcing it.

 Practice Makes Perfect

-Like any skill, small talk improves with practice.
-The more you step out of your comfort zone and engage with others, the easier and more natural it becomes.
+Like any skill, small talk gets easier with practice.
+The more you step out of your comfort zone, the more natural and enjoyable it becomes.

 Final Thoughts